Robert of St. Albans

-Robert of St. Albans (died 1187) was an English templar knight who converted to Islam from Christianity.
+Robert of St Albans (died 1187) was an English templar knight who converted to Islam from Christianity in 1185.
 In 1187, he led an army for Saladin against the Crusaders during the Battle of Hattin as well as the reconquest of Jerusalem, which was at the time under the control of the Franks.

 Robert eventually married the niece of Saladin, but was killed shortly after outside Jerusalem.
+It stated that:

+“He devastated the country around Nablus and was killed outside Jerusalem in 1187.”

 Robert's conversion to Islam caused significant dismay among the Christians and sparked ill-will toward the Knights Templar in general.